AlexVasegaard/EOS/README.md

 It takes in the following arguments:
 - seconds_gran = 20 %The discretisation level of the satellitel path (discrete optimization problem)
-- number_of_requests_0 = 1000, %customer requests in database initially (there is an option to contionously add customers to mimic the effect of a real EOS production where new customers are entering and one over time still wants to ensure that requests doesnt violate an age threshold)
+- number_of_requests_0 = 1000, %customer requests in database initially (there is an option to contionously add customers to mimic the effect of a real EOS production where new customers are entering and one over time still wants to ensure that requests doesnt violate an age threshold.
+The customers are generated based on location distribution which is higher around urbanized areas - this should mimic the actual customer database that EOS companies see or at least mimic the density of requests that optimization problems face.)
 - NORAD_ids a list of the chosen satellite TLEs.
 Default is [38755, 40053]  %TLEs for spot 6 and 7 satellites
 - weather_real = False, %whether real cloud coverage data is utilized for the chosen time horizon
 - simplify = False, #whether constraints are simplified based on the principle of inter set constraints - IT IS ONLY VALID IF a LPP solution approach is used.